yvesgurcan/web-midi-player/README.md

 By default, the player loads [instrument patches via the jsDeliver CDN](https://www.jsdelivr.com/package/npm/midi-instrument-patches).

-    import MidiPlayer from 'web-midi-player';
     const midiPlayer = new MidiPlayer();
     midiPlayer.play({ url: 'song.mid' });

 Alternatively, you can [download instrument patches and add them to your project](https://github.com/yvesgurcan/midi-instrument-patches/releases/latest/download/patches.zip).
 Make sure to provide the path to the uncompressed files when instantiating the MIDI player.

-    import MidiPlayer from 'web-midi-player';
     const midiPlayer = new MidiPlayer({ patchUrl: 'public/patches/' });
     midiPlayer.play({ url: 'song.mid' });